luchi1714/P2P-Blockchain-Network/protocol.md

 ```
 This means a peer does not have the block requested.

-When a peer finished mining, it sends a `b` message to every connected peers with the new block.
+When a peer finished mining, it sends a `|N|` message to every connected peers with the new block.

 ### Malicious peers detection

 What is considered as malicious:
-- Invalid Cheese
+- Invalid Cheese |I|
-- Invalid message

 A peer will be disconnected from the other side of the connection.